-Spam Test : How To Do It Right in 2021
+Spam Test : How To Do It Right to Skyrocket your Deliverability in 2022

 Co-Founder @ MailReach & Email Deliverability Expert

-Doing spam tests is one of the best practices to avoid the spam filters and improve your deliverability.
+Regularly running a spam test is one of the best practices to avoid the spam filters and improve your deliverability.
 At MailReach, we’ve seen that most of the time, spam testing is often done in an incomplete or biased way.
-In this article, we’ll cover how to properly test if your email will land in spam, categories or inbox.
+In this article, we’ll cover how to properly run a spam test and check if your email will land in spam, categories or inbox.

-A proper spam test has to be done in real sending conditions
+Spam test : a proper one has to be done in real sending conditions

-We’ve seen so many times people do spam tests and wonder why their results are so different than the reality of their campaign statistics.
+We’ve seen so many times people run spam tests and wonder why their results are so different than the reality of their campaign statistics.

 Do you know why?